jennisung/reading-notes/codefellows201:reading-notes/class-1.md

 # Reading Notes

-## Code 201 - Foundations of Software Development:
+## Code 201 - Foundations of Software Development

 ## Overview of reading notes

-These reading notes will be important as they provide a quick overview of the workings of the web and a concise summary of how HTML, CSS, and JavaScript works.
+These reading notes will be important as they provide a quick overview of the workings of the web and will provide a quick summary of how HTML, CSS, and JavaScript works.

 ## Getting Started

 ### 1. Compose a short poem describing how HTTP sends data between computers.

+**HTTP Haiku**

+Requesting copy, <br>
+Message sent to HTTP to work, <br>
+Connecting the web.

 ### 2. How HTML, CSS, and JS files are “parsed” in the browser.

 When web browsers request HTML files from servers, these files will likely contain < link> and < script> elements.
 These elements will be referencing external CSS and JavaScript files.
 The order in which HTML, CSS, and JS files are "parsed" is important in how pages are loaded onto a page.

-1. When loading a page the HTML file will be parsed first and will look for any < link> and < script> elements that are referencing external CSS and/or Javascript files.
+1. When loading a page, the HTML file will be parsed first and will look for any < link> and < script> elements that are referencing external CSS and/or Javascript files.

 2. As the HTML is parsed through, the web browser will send requests to the server for CSS and Javascript files found in the < link> and/or < script> elements.